spencel9/Project-for-SE300/README.md

 Users can view more information about the sexual offender by hovering over the pin or clicking on the pin.

 <h3>Databases</h3>
+While APIs were originally going to be used for data, we found that manual databases were more affordable.
-Manual databases were made for this program and are maintained by the programers.
+Therefore,manual databases were made for this program and are maintained by the programers.
 The sexual offender database was made using information found at <em>Volusia County Sexual Offender Registry</em>.
 The <em>Zillow.com</em> and <em>Apartments.com</em> databases were used to make a comprised database of availablle housing (address and price).
 When changes are made to any database, the "date of last update" is also changed.